 Small-scale producers are significant contributors to global seafood production, but many barriers prevent them from accessing the tools needed to grow, become more sustainable and improve the livelihoods of their communities.
 Making and sharing stories of small-scale seafood producers using sustainable principles and practices can help ensure a more sustainable seafood sector.
 This is the mission of A Greener Blue.

-By bringing your talents to A Greener Blue you can play an integral role in this initiative.
-In one short week long webinar, The Lexicon’s Storytelling Lab will provide a select group of photographers, writers, video and podcast makers with the tools and skills to build a global movement in defense of our oceans.
-Participants will join forces to tell a cohesive story of small-scale fisheries and aquaculture, ocean activists, fisherpeople and fish farmers as part of the International Year of Artisanal Fisheries and Aquaculture.
+By bringing your talents to A Greener Blue you are playing an integral role in this initiative.
+In one short week long webinar, The Lexicon’s Storytelling Lab provided a select group of photographers, writers, video and podcast makers with the tools and skills to build a global movement in defense of our oceans.
+Participants joined forces to tell a cohesive story of small-scale fisheries and aquaculture, ocean activists, fisherpeople and fish farmers as part of the International Year of Artisanal Fisheries and Aquaculture.

-Your stories will be part of a massive changemaking event, and contribute to building a globally accessible, open sourced, sustainable seafood platform that encourages stakeholders to implement key practices to build a more sustainable seafood model and improve livelihoods globally.
+Your stories, currently in production, will be part of a massive changemaking event, and contribute to building a globally accessible, open sourced, sustainable seafood platform that encourages stakeholders to implement key practices to build a more sustainable seafood model and improve livelihoods globally.
 Together, we are the solution!

-The virtual classroom portion of the Storytelling Lab online certificate program will take place from August 22 – August 26, 2022, with a select group of participants receiving GoPro cameras courtesy of GoPro for a Cause.
+The virtual classroom portion of the Storytelling Lab online certificate program has taken place from August 22 – August 26, 2022, with a select group of participants receiving GoPro cameras courtesy of GoPro for a Cause.

-Participants in the initiative will receive online training on The Lexicon’s Total Storytelling method, joining a virtual classroom experience designed to accommodate multiple time zones and languages.
-During the course, fisheries experts and guest speakers will share the principles and practices of sustainable seafood, while The Lexicon’s production team will support each storyteller in building their own production plan, which includes story feedback, art direction and technical support.
+Participants in the initiative received online training on The Lexicon’s Total Storytelling method, joining a virtual classroom experience designed to accommodate multiple time zones and languages.
+During the course, fisheries experts and guest speakers shared the principles and practices of sustainable seafood, while The Lexicon’s production team supported each storyteller in building their own production plan, which included story feedback, art direction and technical support.

-Twenty GoPro Cameras to be distributed among the participants of the Lab
+Twenty GoPro cameras distributed among the participants of the Lab

-Select storytellers from all over the world will receive GoPro cameras to keep and will be trained to document their own stories of small-scale fisheries and aquaculture.
-In addition, their collective effort will generate documentaries and stories that will show what success looks like when we are building a greener blue.
+Select storytellers from all over the world received GoPro cameras to keep and have been trained to document their own stories of small-scale fisheries and aquaculture.
+In addition, their collective effort generated documentaries and stories that will show what success looks like when we are building a greener blue.